zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 We want Okuna to be a welcoming and friendly place for everyone to surf with peace of mind.

-Speech containing demeaning, denigrating, humiliating or brutalising comments—whether personal or in general—have no place on Okuna.
+Speech containing demeaning, denigrating, humiliating or brutalising comments—whether personal or general—have no place on Okuna.

 ## 😬 Avoid spamming

-Following, connecting and commenting with the purposes of advertising, phishing and spreading malware are all spam-like activity.
+Following, connecting and commenting with the purposes of advertising, phishing or spreading malware are all spam-like activity.
 Avoid spam activity.

 ## 🥳 Be you